AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

       // This defines a Geometry object
       Geometry geom(domain, &real_box, coord, is_periodic.data());

-A Geometry object can return various information of the physical domain and the indexing space domain.
+A :cpp:`Geometry` object can return various information of the physical domain and the indexing space domain.
 For example,

 ::